Workers compensation law, rules and policy information for Rhode Island

 Partners: Excluded from coverage cannot elect to be included.

-A Note About Forms: Be sure to contact your insurance company for information about additional forms they may use in Rhode Island.
+Notes About Forms: Be sure to check with your insurance company for additional forms they may use in Rhode Island.

 Contractors: An independent contractor is someone who maintains an independent business and is available for hire to provide service to the public.
 Generally, a person cannot become an independent contractor just because he or she wants to be or because an employer prefers them to be.
 It is not enough that the employee and the employer agree.
 If a person only works for one business and is directed and controlled by that business, the person probably is an employee and not an independent contractor.

 Effective January 1, 2001, independent contractors should have on file with the Department of Labor and Training (DLT) a Notice of Designation as Independent Contractor (DWC-11-IC) form, which is available at the Department.

 Special Notes: Who is exempt from Rhode Island workers compensation?
 Sole proprietors, partners, and independent contractors.
 Certain real estate, agricultural and domestic service employees may be exempt.
 Any person who was appointed a corporate officer between January 1, 1999 and December 31, 2001, and was not previously an employee of the corporation is exempt, but can elect to be covered by filing a DWC-11C form with the Division of Workers’ Compensation.

 Experience Rating Eligibility: Rhode Island employers will receive an experience modification rate or EMR once they meet one of these triggers: